lukaskubanek/OrderedDictionary/README.md

 `OrderedDictionary` provides similar APIs to collections in the Swift standard library like accessing contents by keys or indices, inserting and removing elements, iterating, sorting, filtering, etc.

 Internally, `OrderedDictionary` uses a backing storage composed of a `Dictionary` for storing the key-value pairs and an `Array` for managing the ordered keys.
-This architecture makes it not the most pefromant implementation possible, but it gets its job done while reusing most functionality from the Swift standard library.
+This architecture makes it not the most peformant implementation possible, but it gets its job done while reusing most functionality from the Swift standard library.

 ## Requirements